ericmutuma15/ericmutuma15/README.md

 - 👋 Hi, I’m @ericmutuma15
-- 👀 I’m interested in ... geospatial information systems analysis and data science
+- 👀 I’m interested in ...
+GIS systems, data analysis and computer science.
-- 🌱 I’m currently learning ...pandas and geopandas, dash plotly, dash leaflet, cartoFRAMES, folium libraries for python programming.
+- 🌱 I’m currently learning ...full stack and cloud engineering.
-- 💞️ I’m looking to collaborate on ...GIS projects and or data analysis projects, land surveying and data collection.
+- 💞️ I’m looking to collaborate on ...GIS projects, data collection and analysis and full stack web development.
-- 📫 How to reach me ... ericmutuma15@gmail.com
+- 📫 How to reach me ... ericmutuma15@gmail.com or through my personal cell +254798244545

 <!---
 ericmutuma15/ericmutuma15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.